 Why work in the public sector?

-There are a lot of benefits to working in the public sector, and many choose to develop their career in this area as it affords the opportunity to give something back to society.
+There are a lot of benefits to working in the public sector, and many choose this route because it enables them to give something back to society.

-If you work in the public sector, you will quickly develop commercial and decision-making skills as you allocate and monitor resources – helping you to see that they are effectively and efficiently employed to give value for money.
+If you work in the public sector, you will quickly develop commercial and decision-making skills as you allocate and monitor resources which will help you see that they are effectively and efficiently employed to give value for money.